rstyczynski/Crystal_IAM/README.md

 # Access privileges
 Crystal@IAM comes with a general approach that administrator may create, optimize, and retire resources but cannot delete them.
 Anyone who at least once deleted volume or file system w/o taking backup knows how it is.
 Resource creation does not lead to disruption, but deletion by mistake does.

-Two major access rights are proposed by Crystal@IAM: admin, and use.
-Other of course are sill available.
-Crystal@IAM enables OCI tenants to model resource life-cycle based on admin/use/decommission approach.
+Crystal@IAM enables OCI tenants to model resource life-cycle based on admin/use/decommission approach, where three major access rights are promoted: admin, use, and decommission.
+Other of course are sill available for use when needed; especially for break-glass access with crude manage privilege.

 ![Crystal@AIM operating roles](images/life-cycle.svg "Crystal@AIM operating roles")